Shopify acquires 6 River Systems for $450 million to expand its AI-powered fulfillment network

 6 River Systems is best known for its Chuck autonomous vehicles that can move around packages in warehouses.
 Indeed, Shopify believes that adding the robots to its fulfillment network “will increase the speed and reliability of warehouse operations, by empowering on-site associates with daily tasks, including inventory replenishment, picking, sorting, and packing.”

-Shopify will accelerate the growth of its AI-powered fulfillment network but it promises to keep selling 6 River Systems’ solution for warehouses.
+While Shopify plans to accelerate the growth of its AI-powered fulfillment network, it promises to keep selling 6 River Systems’ solution for warehouses.
 The startup’s solution operates in more than 20 facilities in the U.S., Canada, and Europe.
 It fulfills millions of units each week for companies including Lockheed Martin, CSAT Solutions, ACT Fulfillment, DHL, XPO Logistics, and Office Depot.

 Shopify doesn’t expect the transaction to have any material effect on its revenue in 2019.
 It will increase the company’s expenses for 2019 by $25 million, however, including $10 million in operating expenses, $8 million in amortization of intangible assets, and $7 million in stock-based compensation.
 The company does expect 6 River Systems to generate annual billings of approximately $30 million in 2020.